What is the Cost of poor quality and how to calculate COPQ in the automotive industry?

 • To reduce the cost by reducing the defect.

-• To be aware of the money lost when a defect is produced in a product & detected at in-house & customer end.
+• To be aware of the money lost when a defect is produced in a product & detected at the in-house & customer end.

 Why Cost of Poor Quality?